 Medicare Levy Surcharge (MLS) & Private Health Insurance Rebate (PHIR)

-The thresholds for the imposition of the MLS if you are not covered by private hospital insurance are as follows for the 2019 financial year:
+The thresholds for the imposition of the MLS if you are not covered by private hospital insurance are as follows:

 - Singles (no dependants) – $90,000